pnp/cli-microsoft365/docs/docs/cmd/planner/plan/plan-set.md

 `--category1 [category1]`
 : New label for a category.
 Define the category key within your option to update the related label.
 Category 1 to 25 are available.
 E.g., `--category4`, `--category12`.

+!!! attention
+    When using `rosterId`, the command is based on an API that is currently in preview and is subject to change once the API reached general availability.

 ## Examples